30 Jul Online Pilates Foundations Course: Day 2 of 10

 There are two ways that we can use to find our neutral position: using bony prominences of the pelvis and by feeling the muscles activation or connection.
 Both are equally valid but have a different focus.

-Using the techniques described in the “bony prominences” videos are often more useful if you are at the start of your Pilates practice and feel especially disconnected from your body.
+Using the techniques described in the “bony prominences” videos are often more useful if you are at the start of your Pilates practice and don’t feel especially connected to your body.
 You can align these bony points up with the floor, check in a mirror and experiment with the sensations that are produced by connecting with, or activating the different muscles groups either at the back or front of our bodies.

-The “muscle activation” of muscle connection” method is more useful if you want to maintain the flow in your practice: you can feel the different muscles groups work and have learned how to balance the sensations produced when both the front and the back are working together to balance the body.
+The “muscle tension” or “muscle connection” method is more useful if you want to maintain the flow in your practice: you can feel the different muscles groups work and have learned how to balance the sensations produced when both the front and the back are working together to balance the body.

 Finding Neutral Using Boy Prominences (supine): Pelvic Rocking